-A warehouse safety checklist is one of the most effective ways a warehouse manager can keep their dedicated or multi-client warehousing operations safe for their employees.
+A warehouse safety checklist is one of the most effective ways a warehouse manager can keep their multi-client or private warehousing operations safe for their employees.
 Rapid fluctuation in volume and workload add to the potential safety hazards in a warehouse operation.
 If not properly managed, an unsafe warehouse operation can lead to safety violations and fines from the Occupational Safety & Health Administration (OSHA), and to fully preventable workplace injuries and accidents.

 In addition to serving as the oversight authority, OSHA also offers resources to keep your workplace safe.
 These resources, along with numerous other best practices, can help a manager customize a warehouse safety checklist to ensure safety is kept a priority in the warehouse operations.